 Tip: Most computer savvy people are using SSD (Solid State Drive) instead of the traditional hard drive.
 This speeds up your PC to a large extent.

-If your computer is still not giving you a good performance, you need to buy a new upgraded computer with higher CPU configuration.
+If your computer is still not giving you a good performance, you need to buy a new upgraded computer with higher motherboard and CPU configuration.

 - Bringing Files Back From The Beyond